reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 Process finished with exit code 0
 ```

 Now as a result we got the second value assigned to `content` variable as shown from the output above.
+I hope now its clearly enough for you to get the difference between `var` keyword and `val` keyword in case of kotlin.

 # Null Types
 An interesting difference between Java and Kotlin, is that types in Kotlin are by default `non-null`.